Prof. Steven Brunton, U. Washington

 January 31, 2022

-Prof. Steven L. Brunton is an Associate Professor of Mechanical Engineering at the University of Washington.
-He is also an Adjunct Associate Professor of Applied Mathematics and a Data-Science Fellow at the eScience Institute.
-His research applies data science and machine learning for dynamical systems and control to fluid dynamics, bio-locomotion, optics, energy systems, and manufacturing.
-He has co-authored three textbooks, received the Army and Air Force Young Investigator Program (YIP) awards and the Army Early Career in Science and Engineering (ECASE), and was awarded the University of Washington College of Engineering teaching award.
+Dr. Steven L. Brunton is a Professor of Mechanical Engineering at the University of Washington.
+He is also an Adjunct Professor of Applied Mathematics and Computer Science, and a Data Science Fellow at the eScience Institute.
+Steve received B.S. in Mathematics from Caltech in 2006 and Ph.D. in Mechanical and Aerospace Engineering from Princeton in 2012.
+His research combines machine learning with dynamical systems to model and control systems in fluid dynamics, biolocomotion, optics, energy systems, and manufacturing.
+He is a co-author of three textbooks, received the University of Washington College of Engineering junior faculty and teaching awards, the Army and Air Force Young Investigator Program (YIP) awards, and the Presidential Early Career Award for Scientists and Engineers (PECASE).

 Photo credits: https://www.me.washington.edu/facultyfinder/steve-brunton